OpenNebula/docs/source/installation_and_configuration/opennebula_services/support.rst

       nologs, logs  ... (don't) dump logs (ONE and system logs)

-There are 2 types of arguments to specify:
+There are two types of arguments to specify:

 - *host type*
 - *dump type*